Chas W. Freeman Jr.: National Intelligence Council appointment controversy

-On February 19, 2009, Laura Rozen reported in Foreign Policys "The Cable" blog that unidentified "sources" had told her that Freeman would become chair of the National Intelligence Council, which culls intelligence from sixteen (now 17) U.S. agencies and compiles them into National Intelligence Estimates and which Rozen described as "the intelligence community's primary big-think shop and the lead body in producing national intelligence estimates."
-Within hours, Steve J. Rosen, a former top official at the American Israel Public Affairs Committee (AIPAC), had published a scathing criticism of the reported (but still unconfirmed) appointment, which it had wrongly described as being to a senior position in the CIA.
+On February 19, 2009, Laura Rozen reported in Foreign Policy that according to unidentified "sources," Freeman would become chair of the National Intelligence Council.
+The council culls intelligence from many U.S. agencies and compiles them into National Intelligence Estimates; Rozen described it as "the intelligence community's primary big-think shop and the lead body in producing national intelligence estimates."
+Within hours, Steve J. Rosen, a former top official at the American Israel Public Affairs Committee (AIPAC), published a scathing criticism of the reported (but unconfirmed) appointment, which he wrongly described as being to a senior position in the CIA.
 Rosen described Freeman as "a strident critic of Israel, and a textbook case of the old-line Arabism that afflicted American diplomacy at the time the state of Israel was born" and accused him of maintaining "an extremely close relationship" with the Saudi foreign ministry.

 On February 26, 2009, the Director of National Intelligence (DNI) Dennis C. Blair named Freeman as chair of the National Intelligence Council.
 Blair cited Freeman's "diverse background in defense, diplomacy and intelligence."

-But the earlier reports of the nomination had already mobilized a wide campaign against it, which was prodded along throughout by Steven J. Rosen who published 19 blog posts on the topic over the two weeks after February 19.
-In a late March article in the London Review of Books, professor John Mearsheimer cited articles written by a number of influential pro-Israeli writers that had appeared between February 19 and 26.
+The earlier reports of the nomination had already mobilized a wide campaign against it, prodded along throughout by Steven J. Rosen, who published 19 blog posts on the topic over two weeks.
+In a late March article in the London Review of Books, John Mearsheimer cited articles by a number of influential pro-Israeli writers that had appeared between February 19 and 26.
 On February 25, the Zionist Organization of America publicly called for rescinding "the reported appointment."
 Representative Steve Israel wrote to the Inspector General of the Office of the DNI calling for an investigation of Freeman's "relationship with the Saudi government" given his "prejudicial public statements" against Israel.

 All seven Republican members of the Senate Select Committee on Intelligence signed a letter raising "concerns about Mr. Freeman's lack of experience and uncertainty about his objectivity".
 Eighty-seven Chinese dissidents wrote a letter to President Obama asking him to reconsider the appointment.
 House Speaker Nancy Pelosi, who was said to be "incensed" by Freeman's seemingly justifying view of the Tiananmen Square massacre, reportedly urged President Obama against the selection.
 Freeman responded that his Tiananmen Square remarks were taken out of context since they had represented "his assessment of how Chinese leaders had seen things."